gaitaldawamneh/jira-clone/README.md

   - type

 ## typescripts basics:
+ - declare is used to tell the compiler "this thing (usually a variable) exists already, and therefore can be referenced by other code, also there is no need to compile this statement into any JavaScript".
  - ensure type properties exist, for example function identity<T>(arg: T): T { console.log(arg.length); return arg; }
  - Explicitly supporting arrays function identity<T>(arg: T[]): T[] { console.log(arg.length); return arg; }
  - <T extends Programmer>(prog: T): void{ensure that class properties are formatted correctly}